youwanM/StrokeSegLab/USER_GUIDE.md

 This section explains how to use the application from the command line (CLI).

-The CLI is launched by running `python stroke_seg.py` with the appropriate arguments.
+The application is launched by running `python stroke_seg.py` or `StrokeSeg.exe` if you have the Windows executbale.
 If no arguments are provided, the graphical interface will open by default.
+If you specify `--gui`, it will open the GUI with all the specified option prefilled.

-You must specify either `--input` (for processing data) or `--import-model` (for model management).
+In CLI mode, you must specify either `--input` (for processing data) or `--import-model` (for model management).
 These options cannot be used together.

 **Prediction Mode**: Segment and detect stroke lesions in brain MRI images.
 Requires `--input`.
 The `--model` option can be used to specify either the name of an already imported model or the path to a model file (useful for testing a model before importing it).
 Other options allow customization of output and processing.

-**Brain Extraction Only Mode**: Use `--input` and `--only-preprocessing` to perform only the brain extraction step.
+**Brain Extraction Only Mode**: Use `--input` and `--only-preproc` to perform only the brain extraction step.
 No other options should be set.

 **Model Management**:
 - Import a new ONNX model with `--import-model /path/to/model.onnx`.